roshantaneja/School_Notes/60_Professional/63_Internships/SISI.md

 will share the cost of all materials,

-complete details will come through during mid december with all of the details
+complete details will come through during mid December with all of the details

 finish proposal draft by next week.